At a glance

 Kids who have issues with these senses may appear uncoordinated, clumsy or afraid of certain physical activities.

-sensory processing issues have trouble organizing information the brain receives from the senses.
+Kids with sensory processing issues have trouble organizing information the brain receives from the senses.
 When we talk about senses, we usually mean the five traditional ones: sight, smell, hearing, taste and touch.
 But there are actually two other senses.
 These sixth and seventh senses control body awareness (proprioception) and balance and spatial orientation (the vestibular sense).

-can affect kids’ motor skills in several ways.
+Having can affect kids’ motor skills in several ways.
 If kids are uncomfortable touching things, they may be reluctant to play with and manipulate objects.
 This can slow down the development of some motor skills.

 What Proprioception Does